 - No health questions – This is the most significant advantage for heart transplant recipients because you’re guaranteed to be approved and there are no questions asked and no medical exam either.

 - Easy to qualify – It’s a simple yes or no application.
 The insurance company will not perform a medical exam, put your medical records or look at your prescription history.
 They will just check your identity through your social security number, and you will be approved after a couple of days.

 - Fixed monthly premium – Your monthly insurance bill will never increase, your premium is locked in your current age and will remain fixed for the rest of your life.
 As long as you keep paying your monthly premiums on time it will never increase under any circumstances.

 - Not Cancelable – Some people complain about their life insurance canceling because of their worsening health condition.
 Guaranteed issue burial insurance for heart transplant patients will never cancel because of declining health or advancing age.

 - The death benefit will never decrease – death benefit had a fixed amount and guaranteed to never decrease for any reason.
 Your beneficiaries will receive your full death benefit when you pass away after the two-year waiting period.

 - Cash value accumulation – Guaranteed acceptance burial insurance is whole life insurance which accumulates cash value over time.
 It can be used to pay your premiums, or you can borrow against it to be used for any purpose.

-These are the benefits of guaranteed issue burial insurance.
+These are the benefits of a guaranteed life insurance policy.
 Once you are over the two-year waiting period, you are covered for a natural cause of death.
 From the first day, you take out the policy and make the first payment, you are fully covered for accidental death.